 Can I use both GitHub and GitLab?

 Yes, you can use both GitHub and GitLab in parallel, depending on your project needs.
-Many teams adopt a multi-platform approach to leverage specific features—for example, using GitHub for community collaboration and GitLab for CI/CD pipelines or internal repositories.
+Many teams adopt a multi-platform approach to use specific features.
+For example, they use GitHub for community collaboration and GitLab for CI/CD pipelines or internal repositories.

 Both platforms support Git-based version control, so it’s feasible to sync or mirror repositories between them.